 - Drive your Mercedes-Benz up on car ramps.

-- Remove all three Torx bolts that hold the electrical steering motor on the steering rack.
+Remove all three Torx bolts holding the steering rack’s electrical steering motor.

-Replace electrical steering motor, but my steering wheel is still hard, the message still shows up.
+Replace the electrical steering motor, but my steering wheel is still hard, and the message still appears.

 Check the fuse for the electrical steering motor.
 This is a 125A near the battery.